mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 ✅ Right approach

 Use useState to store the state.
-Move to Redux only when state grows across many pages
+Monve to Redux only whe state grows across many pages

 👉 Build simple first.